cambridgehackers/PYNQ/proposals/IntegratedRtl.md

     ''')
     pl = Base(pmod_iop1=iop))

+Adapters can be provided for other common interface idioms as desired.

 ## G2: Enable bitstream generation without Vivado download

+Rather than downloading and installing Vivado every quarter, provide a mechanism for the Jupiter notebook kernel to use a build service.

     # generates verilog from pl
     # checks for cached bitstream